-A big part of this upgrade was standalone solar lighting for most of the outdoor lighting (road, area and car park).
-Standalone solar lighting specifically chosen as a solution to the underground termites chewing through underground infrastructure including high voltage cabling.
+A big part of this upgrade was stand-alone solar lighting for most of the outdoor lighting (road, area and car park).
+Stand-alone solar lighting specifically chosen as a solution to the subterranean termites chewing through underground infrastructure including high voltage cabling.

 Vertex® solar lighting was a prominent component of the 2014 major upgrade of the Robertson Barracks in the NT.

 This consisted of 128 single and 14 twin outreach stand-alone Vertex® solar lighting systems installed as the majority of the external and perimeter security lighting.

 One of the reasons for selecting stand-alone solar lighting was the subterranean termites chew through underground services including high voltage power cables.

 The Cree LEDway™ light fittings accompanied the purpose designed Vertex® systems, designed to provide 6 full nights autonomy and mounted at 8 metres.

 On-site lux levels met and exceeded the original lighting design.

 Department of Defence